docarray/docarray/docs/fundamentals/dataclass/access.md

 :class: seealso

 Accessing a modality always returns a Document or a DocumentArray, instead of directly returning the data stored in them.

-This allows you, for example, to store embeddings directly in this Document.
+This ensures maximum flexibility for the use.

+If you want to learn more about the rationale behind this design, you can read our [blog post](https://medium.com/jina-ai/the-next-level-of-multi-modality-in-docarray-and-jina-a97b38280ab0).
 ```

 (mm-access-doc)=